 The NeverKink Hose is a fantastic hose.
 So many hoses kink, thereby cutting off or reducing your water supply.
 This hose will not kink.
 It’s the best fresh water hose out there.

-Aqua-Kem is the best camper toilet chemical product on the market.
+There are lots of toilet chemicals on the market but we think Aqua-Kem is the best camper toilet chemical product out there.
 Just read all of the 5-star reviews!
 Nothing beats it and we agree!

 This the Sewer Hose we have on board our RV!
 It is tough, has a translucent elbow and fits in our bumper for easy storage!